KrishnaCD93/My-Website/index.md

 title: "Welcome to my blog"
 ---

 I'm glad you are here.
-I plan to talk about AI, blockchain development and data analytics.
+I plan to talk about what I'm building and ideas for the future.

 View some of my recent projects (connect Metamask wallet to the Rinkeby test network):
 - [Ethereum smart contract](https://recipe-portal.krishnacd93.repl.co/)